Mohinder Bhagat

 Mohinder Bhagat is an Indian politician from Punjab.
 He is the elected MLA from Jalandhar West on an Aam Aadmi Party ticket.
+He was previously associated with the Bharatiya Janata Party.

 Mohinder won the seat by a margin of 55k:17k votes in the by elections of 2024, defeating his own ex-colleague Sheetal Angural who joined Bhartiya Janta Party just before the Lok sabha elections 2024.
 The latter felt cheated by BJP during the elections that led to his huge defeat.
+Bhagat was previously a member of the Bharatiya Janata Party and had contested the 2017 and 2022 Punjab Legislative Assembly election on a BJP ticket from Jalandhar West Assembly constituency.